JonathanGrossman/python_basics/11_strings.md

 # Strings

 You've seen strings in previous chapters.
-Stings are text, like a letter, word, phrase, sentence, or paragraph.
-For instance, you've printed them and added them to one another.
+Stings are text.
+Letters, words, phrases, sentences, and paragraphs are examples of strings.
+You've printed them and added them to one another.
 Now are going to take a deeper look into how you can work with strings in Python.

 Although strings are easy to think of as just text, technically a string is a sequence of bytes.
 Each byte represents a unicode character.
-Unicode is the digital standard for representing letters, numbers, and other characters in human languages.
+Unicode is the standard for representing in code the letters, numbers, and other characters in human languages.
+It's okay to think of it as text.

 Write strings in your code by wrapping text with either double `""` or single `''` quotes.
 A string can have from zero to an unlimited number of characters (so long as the memory allows).
 Characters include letters, numbers, symbols, emojis, and more.
 For instance, `"Female Pants"`, `'Pants'`, `"0"`, and `u'\u2713'` (represents a checkmark `✓`) are valid strings.

 You can do many things with strings in Python, such as

+- get the length of a string
 - access a specific character in a string using index position.
-- get the length of a string
 - check for substring
 - combine multiple strings using string concatenation
 - convert other data types into strings